Compare airlines, prices, and flight durations for your trip

 Often the best time to buy tickets from Bangkok to Shanghai is 2 months before departure.

-The following airlines operate direct flights on the route Bangkok — Shanghai: Spring Airlines, Thai Lion Air
+The following airlines operate direct flights on the route Bangkok — Shanghai: Thai Lion Air, Spring Airlines, Thai Vietjet Air